harisont/Bidibibasididati/Basi di dati su larga scala e data mining/Notes/dm.md

 3. addition ($+$ and $-$),
 4. multiplication ($\times$ and $\div$).

-Given these properties of numbers, we can define four types of attributes, divided in two categories, that can also be described in terms of _permissible transformations_, i.e. transformations that don't change the meaning of the attribute itself:
+Given these properties of numbers, we can define four types of attributes, divided into two categories, that can also be described in terms of _permissible transformations_, i.e. transformations that don't change the meaning of the attribute itself:

 | Category | Attribute type | Meaningful properties | Permissible transformations | Examples |
 |:---:|:---:|:---:|:---:|:---:|